Astroblastoma: Prognosis

 More than other brain tumors, astroblastoma is frequently a recurring tumor; its rate remains high, even after resection as treatment.
 Currently, an unfavorable prognosis exists for patients with high-grade, anaplastic astroblastoma: they tend to recur almost indefinitely, forcing the patient to invest in more invasive surgeries.
 In contrast, a favorable prognosis exists for patients with well-differentiated, low-grade astroblastoma, since patients usually never require such a treatment.
 The strict black-and-white diagnosis of an astroblastoma based on grade does not determine all tumor behaviors, but it can be used as a benchmark for patients with varying degrees of severity.

 Low-grade

 The likelihood of low-grade astroblastoma returning after surgery is highly improbable, but some patients have exhibited recurrence.
 Patients with low-grade lesions can remain asymptomatic after surgery and show recurrence 1–2 years in follow-up sessions.
 However, since residual tissue size is a large determinant for profiling recurrence, it is almost never the case that a low-grade astroblastoma continues to appear in size and strength after the second resection.
-Usually, patients are not recommended for resection at all and are simply directed towards other therapeutic techniques.
-Most children can continue to lead productive, healthy lives after a low-grade astroblastoma is treated.
+Usually, patients are not recommended for resection at all and are directed towards other therapeutic techniques.
+Most children can continue to lead healthy lives after a low-grade astroblastoma is treated.